 League of Legends

 League of Legends is to MOBAs as Quake III or Unreal Tournament are to the arena shooter: the now-recognisable blueprint that became a phenomenon, laying the groundwork for more unusual flavours.
-Several maps and game modes exist, but the five versus five battles on Summoner’s Rift are by far the most popular.
+Several maps and game modes exist, but the 5v5 battles on Summoner’s Rift are by far the most popular.
 Matches across the three lanes last between 30-50 minutes.

 Despite using a very traditional MOBA formula, League of Legends certainly isn’t lacking depth.
-Enhancing the game’s 134 playable champions with optimal item builds and choosing the perfect moment to take objectives are key to victory.
-For most, League of Legends strikes the perfect balance between tactical play and twitching skills for an experience in which anyone can find their niche.
+Enhancing the game’s 136 playable champions with optimal item builds and choosing the perfect moment to take objectives are key to victory.
+For most, League of Legends strikes the perfect balance between tactical play and twitch skills for an experience in which anyone can find their niche.